1808 Info 1 for William Crompton

 |

-William Crompton was buried in Nafferton, it is said, on 31st August 1872, age 64.
+William CROMPTON was buried in Nafferton, it is said, on 31st August 1872, age 64.

 Source: Driffield and Wolds Genealogy